ElOceanografo/FactorLoadingMatrices.jl/README.md

 This package also exports a function `varimax` (originally implemented by Haotian Li as part of [NGWP.jl](https://github.com/haotian127/NGWP.jl)) to perform the [varimax](https://en.wikipedia.org/wiki/Varimax_rotation) rotation on loading matrices.

-## Baayesian factor analysis using Turing
+## Bayesian factor analysis using Turing

-This example shows how the utility functions in `LoadingMatrices.jl` make it easy to perform Bayesian probabilistic factor analysis in Turing.
-This is a relatively simple use case, but it would be straightforward to add other layers and processes to the model (e.g. covariates, non-Gaussian observations, etc.).
+The next example shows how the utility functions in `FactorLoadingMatrices.jl` make it easy to perform Bayesian probabilistic factor analysis in Turing.

 ```julia
 using FactorLoadingMatrices